charlesdaigle/charlesdaigle.net/projects/cfod_installation.md

 We had the original researchers record themselves saying some sentences constructed mostly of the "best" words from this dataset.
 These audio files served as the basis.

 ## Hardware
 The <a class="text-link" target="blank" href="https://bela.io/">Bela </a>embedded audio platform uses a BeagleBone Black board to continuously run a DSP backend that reads sensor inputs, maps them to software parameters, and the audiostream outputs to a simple 20W amplifier that drives 8ohm actuators on the windows.
-These window actuators are used to eliminate the need for a bulky, obtrusive speaker system -- it makes the glass itself the speaker.
+These window actuators are used to eliminate the need for a bulky, obtrusive speaker system -- these high-current speakers attach with foam pads to the large glass windows with a decent frequency response (still needs to be rigorously acoustically tested, but sounds good enough).

 An emergency shutoff switch is installed in hardware to ensure that any unwanted behavior can safely be terminated.